-The Extended Project for the Introduction to Investment provides learners with the opportunity to demonstrate a range of competences such as collecting, analysing, managing, evaluating and presenting information.
+The Cert.ISI Extended Project provides learners with the opportunity to demonstrate a range of competences such as collecting, analysing, managing, evaluating and presenting information.
 It will also develop learners' knowledge and understanding of a selected topic from the Introduction to Investment syllabus.